klglover/hadriana/Pages/events.md

 <div id="column-b">Join us <strong>February 19-23</strong> for a series of opening events for the exhibit “In All My Dreams.”  <br><br>
-February 19, 7-9 PM at <a href="https://www.albertine.com/join-four-online-conversations-on-rene-depestres-hadriana-in-all-my-dreams/" target="_blank"> Albertine Books </a>:“Haiti on the Cosmic Stage of the Universe: Edwidge Danticat Talks René Depestre”
+February 19, 7-9 pm at <a href="https://www.albertine.com/join-four-online-conversations-on-rene-depestres-hadriana-in-all-my-dreams/" target="_blank"> Albertine Books </a>:“Haiti on the Cosmic Stage of the Universe: Edwidge Danticat Talks René Depestre”

 <br><br>

-February 21 12-2 PM: Artists Talk moderated by Dominique Anglade
+February 21 12-2 pm at the Louise McCagg Gallery: Artists Talk moderated by Dominique Anglade
 </div>